 There are several risks in connection with the use of futures by a Fund.
-One risk arises because of the imperfect correlation between movements in the price of the futures and movements in the price of the instruments which are the subject of the hedge.
+One risk arises because of the imperfect correlation between movements in the price of the instruments which are the subject of the hedge.
 The price of the future may move more than or less than the price of the instruments being hedged.
 If the price of the futures moves less than the price of the instruments which are the subject of the hedge, the hedge will not be fully effective but, if the price of the instruments being hedged has moved in an unfavorable direction, the Fund would be in a better position than if it had not hedged at all.
 If the price of the instruments being hedged has moved in a favorable direction, this advantage will be partially offset by the loss on the futures.
 If the price of the futures moves more than the price of the hedged instruments, the Fund involved will experience either a loss or gain on the futures, which will not be completely offset by movements in the price of the instruments that are the subject of the hedge.
-To compensate for the imperfect correlation of movements in the price of instruments being hedged and movements in the price of futures contracts, a Fund may buy or sell futures contracts in a greater dollar amount than the dollar amount of instruments being hedged if the volatility over a particular time period of the prices of such instruments has been greater than the volatility over such time period of the prices of the instruments being hedged is less than the volatility over such time period of the prices of the instruments being hedged is less than the volatility over such time period of the prices of the instruments being hedged is less than the volatility over such time period of the prices of the instruments being hedged is
+To compensate for the imperfect correlation of movements in the price of instruments being hedged and movements in the price of futures contracts, a Fund may buy or sell futures contracts in a greater dollar amount than the dollar amount of instruments being hedged if the volatility over a particular time period of the prices of such instruments being hedged is less than the volatility over such time period of the prices of the instruments being hedged is less than the volatility over such time period of the futures contracts being used, or if otherwise deemed to be appropriate by the Adviser.